 See More Forecasts from The Old Farmer’s Almanac

 So, are you feeling ready for spring?
 We sure are.
-For more weather forecasts and folklore, pick up a copy of the 2021 Old Farmer’s Almanac!
+For 12 months of weather forecasts, pick up a copy of the The 2023 Old Farmer’s Almanac!